Investing in a better future for more than 130 million girls

-Pluralsight will work to support technology skills development for Malala Fund staff as well as Gulmakai Champions, the staff of their respective organisations, and the girls they support.
-In addition to leveraging Pluralsight’s rich content and skill-building tools, Pluralsight One Fund is supporting Malala Fund with a $100,000 unrestricted grant and 640 licenses with technology strategy support in year one.
+Pluralsight One is supporting technology skills development for Malala Fund staff as well as their Education Champions, the staff of the Champions' respective organizations, and the girls they support.
+In addition to providing a product grant of 640 licenses to Pluralsight’s rich content and skill-building tools, Pluralsight One is funding 5 Champions across Afghanistan, India, Nigeria, and Pakistan who are focused on tech-enabled solutions to girls education.

-Expansion of the Gulmakai Network.
+- Expansion of the Education Network.
 Each year, Malala Fund adds a new cohort of 10-13 Champions to its network.

-Existing Gulmakai Network of 38 Champions.
+- Existing 57 Education Champions.
 Malala Fund provides critical support and networking opportunities for its existing Champions, who have multi-year agreements with the Fund.

 Syria region: Nayla Fahed created an e-learning program to help girls develop STEM skills and thrive in the modern job market.
 The Lebanese government is making this platform available to more than 10,000 students around the country.

-Afghanistan: Through Teach for Afghanistan (TAO), Rahmatullah Arman recruits and trains female educators to increase girls' enrollment in Afghan public schools.
-This year, TAO recruited and trained an all-female cohort of university graduates.
+Afghanistan: Through Teach for Afghanistan (TAO), education champions recruit and train female educators to increase girls' enrollment in Afghan public schools.
+Last year, TAO recruited and trained an all-female cohort of university graduates.
 TAO fellows are now teaching 10,344 students in the poorest public schools of Parwan province.

 Malala Fund organizes work under three key pillars